celo-org/docs/docs/celo-codebase/protocol/transactions/tx-comment-encryption.md

 ---
-title: Encrypted Payment Comments
+title: Celo Encrypted Payment Comments
+description: Overview of encrypted payment comments and its technical details related to symmetric and asymmetric encryption.
 ---

-### **Overview**
+# Encrypted Payment Comments

+Overview of encrypted payment comments and its technical details related to symmetric and asymmetric encryption.
+### Introduction to Comment Encryption

 As part of Celo’s identity protocol, a public encryption key is stored along with a user’s address in the `Accounts` contract.

 Both the address key pair and the encryption key pair are derived from the backup phrase.
 When sending a transaction the encryption key of the recipient is retrieved when getting his or her address.
 The comment is then encrypted using a 128 bit hybrid encryption scheme \(ECDH on secp256k1 with AES-128-CTR\).
 This system ensures that comments can only be read by the sending and receiving parties and that messages will be recovered when restoring a wallet from its backup phrase.

-### **Comment Encryption Technical Details**
+### Comment Encryption Technical Details

 A 128 bit randomly generated session key, sk, is generated and used to symmetrically encrypt the comment. sk is asymmetrically encrypted to the sender and to the recipient.

 ‌`Encrypted = ECIES(sk, to=pubSelf) | ECIES(sk, to=pubOther) | AES(ke=sk, km=sk, comment)`

-#### ‌**Symmetric Encryption \(AES-128-CTR\)**
+#### ‌Symmetric Encryption \(AES-128-CTR\)

 - Takes encryption key, ke, and MAC key, km, and the data to encrypt, plaintext
 - Cipher: AES-128-CTR using a randomly generated iv
 - Authenticate iv \| ciphertext using HMAC with SHA-256 and km
 - Return iv \| ciphertext \| mac

-#### **Asymmetric Encryption \(ECIES\)**
+#### Asymmetric Encryption \(ECIES\)

 1. Takes data to encrypt, plaintext, and the public key of the recipient, pubKeyTo
 2. Generate an ephemeral keypair, ephemPubKey and ephemPrivKey